 Before jumping into your activities, decide what will matter the most today and which behavior you will adopt to stay aligned with your values.
 Clarifying your intention, you will feel better equipped to make better decisions.

-So here is a resilience practice we invite you to cultivate this week: I take a minute every evening to tidy up my desk or my computer.
+So here is a resilience practice we invite you to cultivate this week: I take a minute every day to set an intention.

 I love tennis.
 The Australian Open is one of my favourites.
 Despite the late nights, watching these gladiators confront the boundaries of their skill under sustained pressure is thrilling and inspiring.
 It also highlights the important role of presence.

 Whether a fan or not, to watch these women and men master their on-court presence is a lesson we can all learn from.
 Out there on court, with a screaming crowd or broadcast to millions, a player is under intense scrutiny through sustained pressure.

 Consider the self-mastery of Tsitsipas weathering the storm of a brutal, on-form Nadal to come back from two sets down.
 Barty dealing graciously with defeat.
 Djokovic smashing his racquet in vicious rage against Zverev and coming back to win.
 The playfulness of Hsieh.
 Zverev’s sad eyes and exposing his stomach when things go wrong.
 The steadiness of Osaka.
 The power of Williams – and, ahh, the clothing.

 We know that our physical signals determine how someone responds to you within 40 milliseconds.
 Given that emotions activate in around 300 milliseconds and thoughts in around 600 milliseconds, the body rules.
 What we show physically is based on how we master emotion and thought.

 There are eight great lessons to help you face the challenges of leadership, parenting, politics, teams, and the hustle of making progress in a testing world.
 There is no one right way.
 This is a creative journey of building the presence you want to be in the world.
 Test the lessons for your own needs.
 Adapt and refine.